Philippine jungle flycatcher

 It is endemic to the Philippines.

-Its natural habitat is subtropical or tropical moist montane forests.
+Its natural habitat is tropical moist lowland forests up to 1,000 meters above sea level.

+Description and taxonomy

+EBird describes the Chestnut-tailed jungle flycatcher species complex as "Drab, medium-sized flycatcher with a long slender bill.
+Ranges from the southern Philippines to Borneo.
+Appearance differs across its range, but always look for a warm rufous tail, white throat, and diffusely brown-washed chest.
+Found in lowland and foothill forest in the Philippines, and in submontane and montane forest in Borneo.
+Makes forays from a low perch in the understory or forest edge.
+Song is a series of high and squeaky notes, often interspersed with buzzes.!"

 This species was previously placed in the genus Rhinomyias but was moved to Cyornis based on the results of a 2010 molecular phylogenetic study.
 The Sulu jungle flycatcher (C. ocularis), which is endemic to the Sulu Archipelago, and the Crocker jungle flycatcher (C. ruficrissa), which is endemic to Borneo, were split as distinct species by the IOC in 2021.
 With the split, this species was renamed from rufous-tailed jungle flycatcher to Philippine jungle flycatcher.